Skip To Main Content

 This is the power of a Sacred Heart education.
 In a world that often demands children to prove their worth, we choose instead to affirm it, simply and consistently.
 Imagine the profound impact of a child growing up knowing, without question, that their community sees their inherent goodness not as something to be earned, but as something intrinsic to who they are.
 This unwavering trust becomes the foundation upon which they build their identity, their self-worth, their curiosity, and an enduring sense of self.
 In this environment, one that nurtures both confidence and character, their potential is truly limitless.

-Cor Unum, With one heart,
+Cor Unum, With One Heart,

-Christine Phillips
+Mrs. Christine Phillips

 Lower School Principal